 All sanctioned and approved paddling activities.
-All activities must be documented and approved by the Provincial Association, Club President or NCCP certified Coach.
+All activities must be documented and approved by the Provincial Association, Club President, or NCCP certified Coach.
 If you require further clarification contact your Provincial Paddling Association.

 Certificates of Cross Insurance

-- Must be requested by the policy holder, Paddle Canada, and not directly by an Instructor to the Insurance Broker.
-The Paddle Canada Executive Director, currently serves as Paddle Canada’s single point of contact with the Insurance Broker.
+- Must be requested by the policyholder, Paddle Canada, and not directly by an Instructor to the Insurance Broker.
+The Paddle Canada Executive Director currently serves as Paddle Canada’s single point of contact with the Insurance Broker.

-- National, Provincial, and Municipal Parks, private camps, and other facilities which are hosting or allowing Paddle Canada programs to be delivered on their property or facilities may be considered for Certificates of Cross Insurance.
+- National, Provincial, and Municipal Parks, private camps, and other facilities that are hosting or allowing Paddle Canada programs to be delivered on their property or facilities may be considered for Certificates of Cross Insurance.

 - Paddle Canada Instructor’s Companies or Organizations, or Companies or Organizations which employ Paddle Canada Instructors, are NOT eligible to be covered by this policy.

 - Successful requests will receive a certificate indicating that they are listed on Paddle Canada’s Liability Insurance Policy for the specific Paddle Course / Instructor(s) / dates listed on the certificate.

 - Certificates must be requested at least 21 days prior to the start of the course or clinic.

 - Enhancing activities may be included in a sanctioned Paddle Canada course or clinic providing: